-• The company is recommended to develop a workforce nutrition program that includes providing access to healthy food at work, nutrition education, nutrition-related health checks, and breastfeeding support.
-This program should ideally be available to all employees, including those at manufacturing sites. • The company is encouraged to develop a clear policy on support extended to breastfeeding mothers at work in order to aid their maternal health; and this should apply equally to all office and production site employees.
+- Heritage is recommended to build on its current efforts by developing a cohesive workforce nutrition program that includes providing access to healthy food at work, nutrition education, nutrition-related health checks, and breastfeeding support.
+This program should ideally be made available to all employees, including those at manufacturing sites.
+Becoming a signatory of the Workforce Nutrition Alliance and utilizing its self-assessment scorecards is a good first step in this regard.
+Furthermore, Heritage is recommended to include a focus on healthy food at work. - The company is encouraged to develop a clear policy on support extended to breastfeeding mothers at work in order to aid their maternal health; and this should apply equally to all office and production site employees.
 Support should, at a minimum, include i) Private, hygienic, safe rooms for expressing breastmilk; ii) Refrigerators in place to store milk; and iii) Other flexible working arrangements to support breastfeeding mothers, such as flexible working hours or on-site creche facilities.
-Furthermore, it is important to foster a workplace culture that is supportive of breastfeeding, for example through awareness campaigns. .
-The company is recommended to offer maternity and paternity or second caregiver leave, extending parental leave policies to go beyond current national regulations, and remove limitations based on the number of children born.
+Furthermore, it is important to foster a workplace culture that is supportive of breastfeeding, for example through awareness campaigns. - Heritage is encouraged to offer maternity and paternity or second caregiver leave, and offer paternity leave that goes beyond current national regulations (15 days), witohut limitations based on the number of children born.